Give

 However, Table Collective is also a creative offering in itself.
 It’s a community and an organization, but our creation of TC is in many ways just like any creative process, in that an artist does not always know where a song, a poem, a painting, or a book is going when you start.
 So we frequently paused and asked “it”, personifying Table Collective, “What do you want to become?”

-Our sense?
 That at the end of the day, our motivation is for people to experience a deeper sense of compassionate and creative connection, with themselves, with others, with nature, and with Reality, however they understand that.
-In essence, to know that they are loved and not alone.

 And that meant we needed more touchpoints, more and deeper ways of engaging in community and forming relationships, and some rhythms to more intentionally engage in spiritual practice together, receiving from many traditions and integrating that with our creative processes.